androportal/anuduino/doc/getting_started.rst

 * If you upload sketches with DigiUSB libraries it detects as USB-HID(Human Interface Device)?

- It's ok if the anuduino doesn't detect as ttyACM device ,if a device detects as tty device it means it is a USB-serial device.But anuduino in not a USB-serial device ,it does not provide USB-serial interface.
-So when you plug your anuduino ,the serial port tab of anuduino integrated arduino IDE will be greyed out.
+ It's ok if the anuduino doesn't detect as ttyACM device ,in general if a device detects as tty device it means it is a USB-serial device.But anuduino in not a USB-serial device ,it does not provide USB-serial interface.
+So when you plug your anuduino ,the serial port tab of digispark integrated arduino IDE will be greyed out.(link to the IDE is given below under the heading pre-requisite packages).

  DigiUSB - Debugging and HID communication library
- On the computer side you can use the included command line tools in the DigiUSB Programs folder: digiusb - this program is like the Arduino **serial monitor**, allowing you to send and receive messages to/from a Digispark running DigiUSB
+ On the computer side you can use the included command line tools in the DigiUSB Programs folder available in the Integrated IDE: digiusb - this program is like the Arduino **serial monitor**, allowing you to send and receive messages to/from a Digispark running DigiUSB

   .. image:: images/usbhid.png